spacetelescope/jwst/docs/jwst/gain_scale/description.rst

 the science data keyword `GAINFACT`, so that the gain reference file does not have to be loaded again by the `gain_scale` step.
-If, however, the step does not find that keyword populated in the science data, it loads the gain reference file to retreive it.
+If, however, the step does not find that keyword populated in the science data, it loads the gain reference file to retrieve it.
 If all attempts to find the scaling factor fail, the step is skipped.

 Gain reference files for instruments or modes that use the standard